apache/airflow/CONTRIBUTING.rst

 ----------------------------------

 You can use either a local virtual env or a Docker-based env.
-The differences between the two are explained here_. .._https://github.com/apache/airflow/blob/main/CONTRIBUTING.rst#development-environments
+The differences between the two are explained `_here <https://github.com/apache/airflow/blob/main/CONTRIBUTING.rst#development-environments>`_.

-The local env's instructions can be found in full in the  `LOCAL_VIRTUALENV.rst <https://github.com/apache/airflow/blob/main/LOCAL_VIRTUALENV.rst>`_ file.
+The local env's instructions can be found in full in the  _`LOCAL_VIRTUALENV.rst_ <https://github.com/apache/airflow/blob/main/LOCAL_VIRTUALENV.rst`_ file.
 The Docker env is here to maintain a consistent and common development environment so that you can replicate CI failures locally and work on solving them locally rather by pushing to CI.

 You can configure the Docker-based Breeze development environment as follows:

-1. Install the latest versions of the `Docker Community Edition`_ .. _Docker Community Edition: https://github.com/apache/airflow/blob/main/BREEZE.rst#docker-community-edition_
+1. Install the latest versions of the `Docker Community Edition`_ .. _Docker Community Edition: https://github.com/apache/airflow/blob/main/BREEZE.rst#docker-community-edition
-   and `Docker Compose`_. ..Docker Compose: https://github.com/apache/airflow/blob/main/BREEZE.rst#docker-compose and add them to the PATH.
+   and `Docker Compose`_ .. _Docker Compose: https://github.com/apache/airflow/blob/main/BREEZE.rst#docker-compose and add them to the PATH.

-2. Install `jq <https://stedolan.github.io/jq/download/>`_ on your machine.
+2. Install jq_ .. _jq: https://stedolan.github.io/jq/download/ on your machine.
 The exact command depends on the operating system (or Linux distribution) you use.
    For example, on Ubuntu:

 .. code-block:: bash